campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Let's start with the game's main cast of characters: Noah, Mio, Lanz, Eunie, Sena, and Taion.
 In theory, these characters have a lot to offer in terms of narrative intrigue: they grapple with shortened lifespans, war, loss, inadequacy, and betrayal.
 From where these characters start, there's ample time and space for them to develop and grow.
 For example, I was eager to learn *why* Sena was so desperate for validation and acceptance, or how Mio would cope as her last days of life drew near.
 Mio's diary motif, in particular, was an interesting narrative device that allowed the player to peek inside her head.

 But in practice, the main cast in Xenoblade Chronicles 3 tends to be indistinguishable from one another (perhaps except Eunie, but not exceptionally so).
-In an effort to ground the characters in a little more maturity and add a little more depth, they've also been stripped of anything that makes them unique.
+In an effort to ground the characters in a little more maturity and add a little more depth, they've also been stripped of anything that makes them unique: every one of the main characters are mature, level-headed, mostly-agreeable, and vaguely troubled about their past.
+Sure, Lanz is ostensibly the "hot-head" of the group (i.e. Reyn from XC1), but in practice, he's just as grounded and sensible as Noah, Mio, or Taion.
+Likewise, Taion is clearly the "brainiac" of the group, but the game meekly gives the player a single cutscene or two demonstrating his planning abilities.
+Otherwise?
+He's just like the rest of them: intelligent, introspective, and a little broken.

 XC3's characters rarely bicker, banter, or disagree (again, aside from occasionally Eunie).
 They never debate, and they never hold grudges.
 Aside from one bizarre moment where Mio unexplainably gets angry at Noah (and then is quickly resolved), there's no tension or drama between them.

 But...shouldn't there be?
 If multiple universes were on the brink of total annihilation, don't you think the game's protagonists might have different opinions on how to handle it?
 Don't you think that they'd get a little hot-headed at times?
 Don't you think feelings would get hurt, scars would be formed, and people would change?
 Sometimes for the better, and sometimes not?

-Xenoblade Chronicles 3's characters feel .
-Instead, most of the characters' interactions consist of giving mini-speeches about some newfound personal insight, or about the injustice of the world, with the other characters chiming in with similar sentiments.
+Xenoblade Chronicles 3's characters feel blank and empty.